 This city is well known for its dairy farms.
 Formerly named Dairy Valley, this is one of many suburban cities in Los Angeles County, California.
 Cerritos is part of the Los Angeles-Long Beach-Anaheim and California Metropolitan Statistical Area.
 Originally, this city was inhabited by Native Americans.
-They called Tongva, which renamed by the Spanish settlers into Gabrielenos.
+They were called Tongva, which was renamed by the Spanish settlers into Gabrielenos.
 They were the largest group of Southern California Indians who lived off the land and derived food from plants or animals.

 Previously Known As The City Of Dairy Valley:

 Cerritos was incorporated on April 24, 1956, with its previous name, The city of Dairy Valley.
-It was symbolized more than 400 dairies.
-Two years later the city of nearly 9 square miles voted to be a chartered California city.
+It was symbolized by more than 400 dairies.
+Two years later the city of nearly 9 square miles was voted to be a chartered California city.
 During the early days of Cerritos, cows, and chickens vastly outnumbered residents.
 During the seventies, Cerritos was one of the fastest-growing cities in all of California.
 Fast forward to the 21st century; Cerritos is full of arts, entertainment, and activities for the entire family.
 The Art in Public Places Program by The Cerritos Fine Arts and Historical Commission is just one example of what Cerritos has to offer.

 Cerritos Center For The Performing Arts:

 You will see live performances in magic, dance, music, drama, and comedy.
 The arts center is 154,000 square feet with movable seats, ceilings, floors, and stage areas.
-There is also a theatre which could transform into six distinctive seating configurations.
+There is also a theatre that could transform into six distinctive seating configurations.
 There are also banquet areas and three additional meetings.
 This fabulous building was designed by Barton Myers.
 It gets four awards for design after its opening.
 It has been one of the top-grossing theatres too in the United States.

 Tournament of Roses Parade: